 To get started with our family trip to Maui on points, we had to book our flights!
 We booked our flights to Maui with Southwest Rapid Rewards.
-We earned these points when my husband signed up for both the Southwest Plus card and the Southwest Business Premier card.
-At the time, both cards were offering a bonus of 60,000 points.
-Currently, the bonus on personal cards is even better at 65,000 points!
-Usually, the Southwest personal cards offer 40,000 points as a signup bonus so this is much better.
-In opening both of these cards we earned 125,000 points and also the Southwest Companion Pass.
+We earned these points when my husband signed up for both the Southwest Plus card and the Southwest Business Performance card.

 For our Maui vacation on points, we stayed at the Hyatt Residence Club Maui.
 We stayed in a 2 bedroom unit which cost us 48,000 points a night.
 We stayed for 6 nights so the grand total was 288,000 Hyatt points.
 Mitch had 56,000 Hyatt points already.
 We transferred 232,000 Chase Ultimate Rewards to Hyatt to make up the difference and then booked directly with Hyatt.

 The condo unit was perfect.
-It had two bedrooms so my parents and Mitch and I each got a room.
+It had two bedrooms, so my parents got their own room too.
 The baby slept with us, my 5-year-old slept with my parents on a little pull-out sofa bed, and my other two slept in the living room on the pull-out sofa.
 There were also two bathrooms, a full kitchen, and a washer and dryer.
-My favorite thing about this place though was probably the view!
+My favorite thing about this place, though, was probably the view!
 It had the most incredible ocean view.

-To get the points for the flights, you may want to look into getting the Southwest Companion Pass and earning a bunch of Southwest Rapid Rewards through their credit cards.
-If you don’t want to go for the whole companion pass, still click on that link above and you can learn about all the Southwest credit cards.
-I feel like Southwest is such a family-friendly airline and their points can go really far.
-They also have the Companion Pass….it’s tough to beat that in my opinion.
-There are a lot of ways to fly to Hawaii on points though so if Southwest isn’t your thing, there are plenty of other options.
+To get the points for the flights, you may want to get the Southwest Companion Pass and earn a bunch of Southwest Rapid Rewards through their credit cards.
+If you don’t want to go for the whole companion pass, still click on the link above, and you can learn about all the Southwest credit cards.
+I feel like Southwest is such a family-friendly airline, and their points can go really far.
+They also have the Companion Pass….it’s tough to beat that, in my opinion.
+There are many ways to fly to Hawaii on points, though, so if Southwest isn’t your thing, there are plenty of other options.

-The reason that I tell you this is so you know that you can do this trip for fewer points if you would like.
-As you can see, the more people you bring along, the more points you’ll have to spend.
-Which is why we haven’t brought the kids to Hawaii until now lol.
-Although its a lot of points, you can do this!
+I tell you this so you know that you can do this trip for fewer points if you would like.
+As you can see, the more people you bring along, the more points you’ll have to spend, which is why we haven’t brought the kids to Hawaii until now lol.
+Although it’s a lot of points, you can do this!
 I actually got the idea of doing this trip from one of our readers!

 If you want to duplicate this trip, the World of Hyatt Card is a good card to get.
 Both Mitch and I have one.
-Whenever you do get this card, I recommend referring your spouse or partner to this card as well so you can get a referral bonus and get the bonus twice.
-What I like even more than the World of Hyatt card are Chase Ultimate Rewards Cards.
+Whenever you get this card, I recommend referring your spouse or partner to this card as well so you can get a referral bonus and the bonus twice.
+I like Chase Ultimate Rewards cards even more than the World of Hyatt card.

-Where you can really get a lot of points towards your hotel stay is by opening up Chase Ultimate Reward cards.
-These include the Chase Sapphire Preferred, Sapphire Reserve, Ink Business Preferred, Ink Business Cash, Ink Business Unlimited, Freedom Flex, and Freedom Unlimited.
+You can get many points for your hotel stay by opening Chase Ultimate Reward cards.
+These include Chase Sapphire Preferred, Sapphire Reserve, Ink Business Preferred, Ink Business Cash, Ink Business Unlimited, Freedom Flex, and Freedom Unlimited.
 You can’t hold the Sapphire Preferred and Reserve at the same time, but you can hold one of those along with all the others.
 That is a lot of Ultimate Rewards up for grabs!
-Refer your spouse, friends, and family to these cards and you can really earn even more!
+Refer your spouse, friends, and family to these cards, and you can really earn even more!

 Flights and hotel for this trip would have cost me about $10,000.
-Thanks to travel hacking, I was able to take a Maui vacation on points for just $55!
+Thanks to travel hacking, I could take a Maui vacation on points for just $55!
 Do you want to learn to take a trip like this but are still a little overwhelmed with where to start?
-Email me your question and I can help.

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!